vstoykovbg/doubleslow/README.md

 Since it is possible to use any Unicode string as a salt it is possible to achieve some obscurity and plausible deniability (i.e. "this is just my shopping list", "this is just my postmodern poem").
 If you want to achieve even more obscurity you can run the script several times (by using the first output as input for the next iteration) with different passphrases.
 Also, you can make some changes to the script and remember them (what could go wrong?).

-The password is normalized with NFKC by the script.
+The password is normalized with NFKC.

 :warning: Security warning: since the keys are displayed they might be compromised, because in some consoles the history is being recorded on the hard drive.
 Also, there might be a camera or device receiving the radiation emitted from the monitor.
 It's recommended to use this script only on air-gapped computers without a hard drive (the OS is run from optical discs).
 You may also consider modifying the script not to show the keys on the screen.